-We move to categorical definition of W = P. Recall that classically for tropical varieties we have:
+We move to the categorical definition of W = P. Recall that classically for tropical varieties we have:

-In [II] it was proven that for toric varieties: W = P. For LG models of Fanos:
+In [IKMZ] it was proven that for toric varieties: W = P. For LG models of Fano's:

-The P filbration of $\infty = W$ of vanishing cycles.
+The P filtration of $\infty = W$ of vanishing cycles.
 Similarly we can define W = P conjecture for perverse sheaves of CY categories.
-We need a notion of a good deformation of perverse sheaf of categories.
+We need a notion of a good deformation of perverse sheaves of categories.

-Definition 3.14 (Good deformation).
-A deformation of PSH is good if
+Definition 3.16.
+A flat family of PSC is called "good" if